Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-php.md

 <a name="authcode"/>
 ## Receive an authorization code in your reply URL page

-After the user signs-in to Azure, the flow returns the browser to the reply URL in your app.
+After the user signs-in, the flow returns the browser to the reply URL in your app.
 Azure appends an authorization code to the query string.
 The Connect sample uses the [`Callback.php`](https://github.com/OfficeDev/O365-PHP-Unified-API-Connect/blob/master/app/Callback.php) page for this purpose.

 The authorization code is provided in the `code` query string variable.
 The Connect sample saves the code to a session variable to use it later.